 Here, wide, handleless units and wood flooring work in unison to lead the eye down towards a glass door, which in turn leads out to the garden path.
 This makes the space feel less restricted despite it being relatively compact, and strengthens the link between indoor and outdoor living.
 Even thought has been put into the exterior door – a sliding version that can be pushed back out of sight won't interfere with the flow.

-Galley kitchen styles work just as well in country schemes as modern.
-This quaint kitchen space is bright and fresh with neutral walls and cabinetry, but rustic additions like a butler sink and open dresser-style shelving give the space typical farmhouse charm.
+Galley kitchen ideas work just as well in country schemes as modern ones.
+This quaint kitchen space is bright and fresh with neutral walls and cabinetry, but rustic additions inspired by shabby chic decorating ideas, like a butler sink and open dresser-style shelving, give the space typical farmhouse charm.

-Stay single to optimise space
+26. Stick to a single design to optimise space

 Side return kitchen extensions and single galley designs are a perfect recipe as the small space can be optimised for storage and light.
 Here, a pale colour palette and reflective surfaces exploit the sky lights to the max, while the exposed brick wall adds an interesting urban edge to the look.

 How do I make my galley kitchen more functional?

 Long, skinny and with limited space on both sides, get the best out of a galley kitchen by arranging the ‘work triangle’ of hob, sink and fridge with two working areas on one side of the kitchen and the third on the other, roughly centred between the two.